Country Report for El Salvador

 Current legality of corporal punishment

 In 2009, the Government reported that various courts have ruled that corporal punishment goes beyond adequate and moderate correction and therefore that article 215 of the Family Code excludes corporal punishment in childrearing, but the Government has also acknowledged the need for law reform.
-The Government signalled its commitment to prohibition by accepting the recommendation to prohibit corporal punishment in all settings including the home made during the Universal Periodic Review of El Salvador in 2010.
+The Government had initially signalled its commitment to prohibition by accepting the recommendation to prohibit corporal punishment in all settings including the home made during the Universal Periodic Review of El Salvador in 2010.
 During the second cycle UPR of El Salvador in 2014, the Government stated that corporal punishment is prohibited in articles 38 and 89 of the Law for the Integral Protection of Children and Adolescents 2009, but also went on to accept a recommendation to “expressly prohibit corporal punishment by law in all settings”.
 The Government reaffirmed its commitment at a meeting of the Directing Council of the Inter-American Children’s Institute in 2014.
-El Salvador is a Pathfinder country with the Global Partnership to End Violence Against Children, which was established in 2016.
-This commits the Government to three to five years of accelerated action towards the achievement of Target 16.2 of the Sustainable Development Goals.
+El Salvador became a Pathfinder country with the Global Partnership to End Violence Against Children in February 2016, committing to three to five years of accelerated action towards the achievement of Target 16.2 of the Sustainable Development Goals.

 Alternative care settings

 There is no explicit prohibition of all corporal punishment in alternative care settings.
-Article 38 of the Law for the Integral Protection of Children 2009 protects children from some but not all corporal punishment and article 215 of the Family Code 1994 and article 204 of the Criminal Code 1997 similarly confirm a “right of correction” (see under “Home”).
+Article 215 of the Family Code 1994 and article 204 of the Criminal Code 1997 confirm a “right of correction” (see under “Home”).
 These defences are potentially available to guardians and others with parental responsibility.

 There is no explicit prohibition of all corporal punishment in early childhood care and in day care for older children, with the exception of preschool provision where the prohibition of corporal punishment in the General Law on Education 1996 is applicable (see under “Schools”).
-In other day care, article 38 of the Law for the Integral Protection of Children 2009 protects children from some but not all corporal punishment and article 215 of the Family Code 1994 and article 204 of the Criminal Code 1997 similarly confirm a “right of correction” (see under “Home”).
+In other day care, article 215 of the Family Code 1994 and article 204 of the Criminal Code 1997 confirm a “right of correction” (see under “Home”).
 These defences are potentially available to guardians and others with parental responsibility.